2015–16 Pittsburgh Panthers women's basketball team

 The 2015–16 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh during the 2015–16 college basketball season.
-The Panther were led by third year head coach Suzie McConnell-Serio.
-The Panther played their home games at the Petersen Events Center.
+The Panthers were led by third-year head coach Suzie McConnell-Serio, and played their home games at the Petersen Events Center.
 They finished the season 13–18, 4–12 in ACC play to finish in a tie for twelfth place.
-They advanced to the second round of the ACC women's tournament where they lost to Miami (FL).
+They advanced to the second round of the ACC women's tournament, where they lost to Miami (FL).